 Maybe your boss keeps asking you to stay late to help with tasks outside of your job duties.
-Maybe you find yourself providing training and support to new team members or taking on the responsibilities of someone who recently left the company.
+Maybe you find yourself providing training and support to new team members.
 Whatever the case, if you’re doing work outside of your job description and not getting compensated for it, it’s time to ask for more pay.
 The big question is when to do this and how to go about it.

 Situations that Constitute Scope Creep

 Scope creep can be difficult to define.
 A little extra work is common.
 Most people have those occasional late nights in the office or projects that balloon into more than expected.
 These situations don’t necessarily represent scope creep.
-Sure, you’re busy, and at those times your work-life balance may be an issue and the trigger for another tense conversation with your partner, but if you’re doing the work that your job description outlines and there just happens to be a bit more of it right now, it doesn’t quite fall under the umbrella of scope creep.
+Sure, you’re busy, and at those times your work-life balance may be an issue, but if you’re doing the work that your job description outlines and there just happens to be a bit more of it right now, it doesn’t quite fall under the umbrella of scope creep.
 Some situations that do, however, include:

-- Frequent short turnaround times – Every job has a balance to it.
-An understanding you have with your boss that your time has value, not just to him, but to you.
+- Frequent short turnaround times – Everyone’s time has value, especially time outside of your normal working hours.
 When an employer or client starts to show a lack of respect for that time, you should address it.
-Short deadlines that eat up your weekends and evenings, that push back other work, or that push outside of the agreed upon arrangement you have start to edge into scope creep territory.
+Short deadlines that eat up your weekends and evenings, that push back other work, or that push outside of the agreed-upon arrangement you have start to edge into scope creep territory.

 - Taking on new job duties – New job duties are not a bad thing.
 They represent increased trust in your capabilities by your boss, and an opportunity to prove yourself and move up in the company.
 But those new duties don’t always come with additional compensation.
 Promotions in responsibility only without increased pay are not true promotions.
 If someone leaves the company or is fired and you find yourself with a stack of new work, have a conversation sooner rather than later to avoid it becoming permanent with no adjustment to your pay.